Southerners stay in touch the old-fashioned way after Helene cuts roads, power, phones

-ASHEVILLE, N.C. — (AP) — Isolated and without electricity or phone service since Hurricane Helene inflicted devastation across the Southeast nearly a week ago, residents in the mountains of western North Carolina are relying on old-fashioned ways of communicating.
+ASHEVILLE, N.C. — (AP) — Isolated and without electricity or phone service since Hurricane Helene inflicted devastation across the Southeast nearly a week ago, residents in the mountains of western North Carolina are relying on old-fashioned ways of communicating and coping.

 At the town square in Black Mountain, local leaders stood atop a picnic table shouting updates about when power might be restored.
 Alongside a fencerow, a makeshift message board listed the names of people still missing.
-And mules delivered medical supplies to mountaintop homes.
+Mules delivered medical supplies to mountaintop homes.
+Residents who haven’t been able to shower in days collected water from creeks to flush their toilets.

+President Joe Biden, visiting the area on Wednesday, praised the Democratic governor of North Carolina and the Republican governor of South Carolina for their responses to the storm, saying that in the wake of disasters, “we put politics aside.”

-While government cargo planes brought food and water into the hardest-hit areas Wednesday and rescue crews waded through creeks searching for survivors, those who made it through the storm, whose death toll has reached 179, leaned on one another — not technology.
+While government cargo planes brought food and water into the hardest-hit areas and rescue crews waded through creeks searching for survivors, those who made it through the storm, whose death toll has topped 180, leaned on one another — not technology.

+“I didn’t know where I was going, didn’t know what was going to happen next.
+But I got out and I’m alive,” said Robin Wynn, who lost power at her Asheville home early Friday and was able to grab a bag of canned goods and water before getting to a shelter despite water up to her knees.

+She's now now back home, said her neighbors have been watching out for one another, and said plenty of people have come around to make sure everyone has a hot meal and water.

+Harris traveled to neighboring Georgia, where she said the president had approved a request from Georgia’s governor for the federal government to pick up the tab for debris removal and emergency protective measures for three months.

+The president plans on traveling to disaster areas in Florida and Georgia on Thursday.

+In remote mountain areas, helicopters hoisted the stranded to safety while search crews moved toppled trees so they could look door to door for survivors.
+In some places, homes teetered on hillsides and washed-out riverbanks.

+More than 1.1 million customers still had no power in the Carolinas and Georgia, where Helene struck far inland after barreling over Florida's Gulf Coast six days ago as a Category 4 hurricane.
+Deaths have been reported in Florida, Georgia, Tennessee and Virginia, in addition to the Carolinas.

+Anna Ramsey said fallen trees left her family stranded for several days, so they’ve bailed water from a creek in their backyard to flush toilets and cooked on a propane grill.

-“We have no water; we have no power; but I think it’s also been humbling,” Anna Ramsey said as she and her two children carried water in plastic bags from a distribution site in Asheville.
+“We have no water; we have no power; but I think it’s also been humbling,” she said while her two children carried water in plastic bags from a distribution site in Asheville.
 “It’s been humbling ... what we need to do for ourselves.”

-Fallen trees left her family stranded for several days, so they’ve bailed water from a creek in their backyard to flush toilets and cooked on a propane grill.

-President Joe Biden took in a view of the devastation while flying over North and South Carolina on Wednesday and announced the Defense Department will send 1,000 active-duty soldiers to help distribute food, water and supplies.

-In remote mountain areas, helicopters hoisted the stranded to safety while search crews waded through floodwaters and moved toppled trees so they could look door to door for survivors.
-In some places, homes teetered on hillsides and riverbanks that had been washed away.

-More than 1.1 million customers still had no power Wednesday in the Carolinas and Georgia, where Helene tore far inland after barreling over Florida's Gulf Coast six days ago as a Category 4 hurricane.
-Deaths have been reported in six states: Florida, Georgia, Tennessee and Virginia, in addition to the Carolinas.

-Robin Wynn, who lost power at her Asheville home early Friday, was able to grab a bag of canned goods and water before getting to a shelter despite water up to her knees.

-“I didn’t know where I was going, didn’t know what was going to happen next.
-But I got out and I’m alive,” she said.

 The widespread damage and outages affecting communications infrastructure left many people without stable access to the internet and cell service.